AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/advanced-search-not-showing-the-most-relevant-results.md

 ---
-description: This article provides a patch for the known Adobe Commerce issue, where the Advanced search does not show most relevant results first.
+title: Advanced search not showing the most relevant results
 labels: 2.x.x,Advanced search,Magento,known issues,not relevant results,patch,troubleshooting,Advanced Search,cloud infrastructure,on-premises,Adobe Commerce,Magento Open Source
-title: Advanced search not showing the most relevant results
 ---

-# Advanced search not showing the most relevant results

 This article provides a patch for the known Adobe Commerce issue, where the Advanced search does not show most relevant results first.

-## Affected versions {#Advancedsearchnotshowingmostrelevantresults-Affectedversions}
+<h3 id="Advancedsearchnotshowingmostrelevantresults-Affectedversions">Affected versions</h3>

 * Adobe Commerce (all deployment options) 2.x.x
 * Magento Open Source 2.x.x

-## Issue {#Advancedsearchnotshowingmostrelevantresults-Description}
+<h2 id="Advancedsearchnotshowingmostrelevantresults-Description">Issue</h2>

 The advanced search function is not returning the most relevant results first, like the quick search is doing.
 The issue does not depend on the selected search engine type.